Home

 Everybody loves family values.

-It was simply too hard for the person who delivered the message to me to go back up the mountain, and challenge their leader, who just had a melt down over this and had thrown this guy's resume in the trash can from 10 feet across the room.
+It was simply too hard for the person who delivered the message to me to go back up the mountain and challenge their leader...who an hour earlier had a major melt down over this and had thrown this guy's resume in the trash can from 10 feet across the room.

 Back from Preparing for an Interview to Preparing for a Job Interview